dimitrrowp/corporate-network-design/docs/project-report.md

 ### DHCP
    DHCP services are configured on both multilayer switches using a split-scope design.
 The address pools are divided to provide redundancy and ensure continuous IP address allocation in case of device failure.
 ### SSH Configuration
    SSH is configured on all multilayer switches, access switches, and routers to allow secure remote management.
-Access is restricted using access control lists (ACLs), permitting only specific networks (e.g., 192.168.40.0 and 192.168.50.0).
+Access is restricted using access control lists (ACLs), permitting only specific management networks (e.g., 192.168.199.0).
 ### Port Security
    Port security can be implemented on access switch ports to enhance network security by restricting unauthorized devices.